laMarciana/fluidizer/README.md

 For non-grid based layouts, set:

     $grid-strategy: false;
-    $layout-max-width: 960px; //your layout max-width
+    $design-width: 960px; //your design's width

-Set the wrapper element which will contain your page layout:
+#### The overall container
+Optionally, set the wrapper element that will contain your whole layout.
+That way, when the screen resolution is equal or higher than this value, all the horizontal dimensions set with fluidizer will have percentage dimensions but, visually, they exactly will take up the amount of pixels that you indicated.
+For lower resolutions, all the horizontal dimensions set with fluidizer will scale.

     body {
-      @include set-layout-max-width();
+      @include layout-max-width();
     }

-This will set your grid or layout max-width to body element in em's, having 16px as the relevant font size.
-If you want to change the relevant font size, change $rfs parameter like in `set-layout-max-width($rfs: 21px)`.
-If you want to use pixels, set the $em parameter to false, like in `set-layout-max-width($em: false)`.
+*This will set your layout width as the `max-width` for the body element.
+By default, it is set in em units with the value of the `$initial-rfs` variable (16px if not manually changed) as the relevant font size.
+If you want to change the relevant font size, change the `$rfs` parameter like in `layout-max-width($rfs: 21px)`.
+If you want to use pixels, set the `$em` parameter to false, like in `layout-max-width($em: false)`.*

+#### Getting percentage values
-You can use the `percent($h-size, $cbw-ref)` function to calculate percentage.
-Its first argument is the size you want to be transformed, the second one is a reference of containing block width.
+To get percentage values, you can use the `percent()` function, which takes two arguments: the value to be converted and the containing block width.

+    percent($value, $cbw)

-You can get percentage sizes from two kinds of units:
+You can provide both the value and the containing block width arguments in two different units:

-**Pixel units:** i.e. 100px.
+* Pixel units: Like in *10px* or *23px*.

+* Grid units: A list of two unitless numbers.
+Firs one telling the amount of column width's the size takes up (without the gutters), and second one telling the amount of gutters the size takes up.
+Ex: *3 2* means 3 column width's plus 2 gutters.

+Here they are some examples:

-    margin-left: percent(100px, 400px);
+    margin-left: percent(100px, 400px); //it outputs 'margin-left: 25%'

-**Grid units:** i.e. 3 2, meaning 3 times column width plus 2 times gutter width.

-    margin-left: percent(3 2, 400px);
+    margin-left: percent(3 2, 400px); //for a 60*20*12 grid, it outputs 'margin-left: 55%'

-You can provide containing block width in two ways:

-**Manually**, in pixel or grid units.

-    margin-left: percent(100px, 4 4);

-**As a visual reference**.
-0 means parent element is root element (which width is grid or page width), 1 means parent element is first descendant of root element you have already setted and so on. -1 means new element is descendant of last element setted.
-This is specially visual when used in combination with sass nested rules feature.

-    margin-left: percent(100px, 1);

-**IMPORTANT**: when using the visual reference notation, width sizes must me setted with the `percent-width()` function.

-    body {
-      @include set-layout-max-width();
-        div.one {
-          width: percent-width(3 3, 0); //Descendant of root element.
-Set new width
-          margin: 0 percent(0 0.5, 0); //Descendant of root element
-          div.two {
-            padding-left: percent(10px, 1); //Descendant of first root descendant }
-          div.three {
-            padding-right: percent(10px, 1); //Descendant of first root descendant }
-        }
-    }
+    margin-left: percent(3 3, 6 6); //it outputs, 'margin-left: 50%'

+### Mixins

 You can use as well two mixins to work it quicker:

-    fluid-horizontal($width, $padding, $border, $margin, $cbw-ref)
+    fluid-x($width, $padding, $border, $margin, $cbw)

 and

-    fluid-column($width, $padding, $border, $margin, $cbw-ref)
+    fluid-column($width, $padding, $border, $margin, $cbw)

 The only difference is that `fluid-column()` will add `float:left;` to make the box appear as a column.

-As with percent functions, you can indicate sizes in pixels or grid units. `$padding`, `$border` and `$margin` can be one value to represent same value for left and right directions, or two values first one for left and second one for right.
-Their value can be as well a string to manually force a value or false if you want to not be setted. `$cbw-ref`, as in functions, can be assigned manually or by a visual reference.
+As in the `percent()` function, you can provide each argument in pixel or grid units, and they can be as well a string to manually force something or false to don't set them.
+For `$padding`, `$border` and `$margin`, they can be just one value that will be used both for left and right values, or a list of two values, being the first one used for the left property and the second one for the right property.

-    div.one {
+Here they are some examples:

+    @include fluid-x($width: 400px, $padding: 20px, $border: 0, $margin: 60px 100px, $cbw: 600px);

-      @include fluid-column($width: 3 3, $padding: 0 2, $border: "1px", $margin: (0 1) auto, $cbw-ref: 0);
+    @include fluid-column($width: 4 3, $padding: (2 2) (2 2), $border: 0, $margin: auto, $cbw: 12 12);
-        div.two {
-          @include fluid-horizontal($width: 50px, $margin: auto, $cbw-ref: 1);
-        }
-    }

 ###Vertical layout
+#### Configuring design properties
 Set initial relevant font size, usually browser default:

     $initial-rfs: 16px;